Use SNMP Network Discovery to Learn about Devices from Switches

 • Mirror traffic on network switches and use Encapsulated Remote Switched Port Analyzer (ERSPAN) to send mirrored traffic through GRE tunnels to a firewall.
 The firewall inspects the traffic, logs it, and then forwards the logs to the logging service for IoT Security to access.

 • Configure a DHCP server to send its server logs as syslog messages to a firewall.
-The firewall then forwards the messages as Enhanced Application Logs (EALs) with a subtype of dhcp-syslog through the logging service to IoT Security.
+The firewall then forwards the messages as Enhanced Application logs (EALs) with a subtype of dhcp-syslog through the logging service to IoT Security.

 • Integrate IoT Security with third-party products that provide services such as asset management and network management.
 IoT Security connects to these systems through Cortex XSOAR and retrieves additional device data from them to enhance the metadata learned from next-generation firewalls and optionally from network switches and DHCP servers.

 In environments using DHCP to assign devices with network settings, IP addresses are leased dynamically for limited periods of time.
-An essential part of monitoring network behaviors to identify devices, assess risk, and enforce Device-ID security policy rules is the ability to link the dynamically assigned IP address of each device to its unique, unchanging MAC address.
-Next-generation firewalls can do this when they receive traffic containing both IP and MAC addresses.
+An essential part of monitoring network behaviors to identify devices, assess risk, and enforce Device-ID Security policy rules is the ability to link the dynamically assigned IP address of each device to its unique, unchanging MAC address.
+NGFWs can do this when they receive traffic containing both IP and MAC addresses.
 When firewalls don’t receive traffic from all devices or when they do but it contains only IP addresses—possibly because the traffic crossed Layer 2 domains and the device MAC address was changed to that of the forwarding device—they can still gather IP address-to-MAC address bindings by using SNMP to query switches throughout the network.

 When using SNMP to query network switches and other forwarding devices, firewalls first develop a network topography by requesting the Link Layer Discovery Protocol (LLDP) neighbors and Cisco Discovery Protocol (CDP) neighbors of one switch (the entry point switch) and then repeating the request with neighboring switches and child switches one by one throughout the network.
 After obtaining a list of switches and forwarding devices throughout the network, or within a limited area of the network, the firewall next queries each one for its ARP table as well as other information.
 The ARP table contains the IP address-to-MAC address binding information for the devices connected through the switch to the network.
 Other device details for which firewalls query include the physical interfaces or ports on the switch to which devices connect, their VLANs and subnets, and DHCP and DNS server IP addresses.
 After the firewall receives this information, it creates logs and sends them through the logging service to IoT Security.